CodeReclaimers/neat-python/docs/module_summaries.rst

   .. py:function:: creates_cycle(connections, test)

-    Returns true if the addition of the ``test`` connection would create a cycle, assuming that no cycle already exists in the graph represented by ``connections``.
+    Returns true if the addition of the ``test`` :term:`connection` would create a cycle, assuming that no cycle already exists in the graph represented by ``connections``.
-    Used to avoid recurrent networks when a pure feed-forward network is desired.
+    Used to avoid :term:`recurrent` networks when a purely :term:`feed-forward` network is desired (e.g., as determined by the ``feed_forward`` setting in the
+    :ref:`configuration file <feed-forward-config-label>`.

+    :param connections: The current network, as a list of (input, output) connections.
+    :type connections: list(tuple(int, int))
+    :param test: Possible connection to be checked for causing a cycle.
+    :type test: tuple(int, int)
+    :return: True if a cycle would be created; false if not.
+    :rtype: bool

   .. py:function:: required_for_output(inputs, outputs, connections)